 About Lisbon Roman Theatre Museum

-The Lisbon Roman Theatre Museum (Museu do Teatro Romano) encloses the ancient theatre of Lisbon as well as exhibits and finds from the excavations of city’s first century AD Roman Theatre.
+The Lisbon Roman Theatre Museum (Museu do Teatro Romano) in Portugal encloses the remains of the ancient theatre of Lisbon as well as exhibits and finds from the excavations of city’s 1st century AD Roman Theatre.

-Lisbon’s Roman Theatre is thought to have been built during the time of Augustus and to have been rebuilt or renovated under Nero in around 57 AD, in accordance with an inscription found there in the eighteenth century.
+Built on the castle hill as a mark of Rome’s occupation of the Iberian Peninsula, Lisbon’s Roman Theatre is thought to have been constructed during the time of Augustus.
+It is believed the theatre would have been rebuilt or renovated under Nero in around 57 AD, in accordance with an inscription found there in the eighteenth century.
 At its peak it was probably able to hold around 5,000 spectators.

-Abandoned in the fourth century AD and covered by the rubble of the 1755 earthquake, it wasn’t until the 1960’s that proper excavations of the Roman Theatre of Lisbon began.
+Abandoned in the 4th century AD and covered by the rubble of the 1755 earthquake, it was not until the 1960’s that proper excavations of the Roman Theatre of Lisbon began.